 \subsubsection{The Dancer-Wang set-up}

-Extending earlier work of Cao \cite{CaoSoliton} and Feldman-Ilmanen-Knopf \cite{FIKSolitons}, Dancer-Wang \cite{DWCohomOneSolitons} have found explicit families of K\"ahler Ricci solitons on certain complex line bundles over {\em products} of Fano K\"ahler Einstein manifolds.
+Extending previous work of Cao \cite{CaoSoliton} and Feldman-Ilmanen-Knopf \cite{FIKSolitons}, Dancer-Wang \cite{DWCohomOneSolitons} found explicit examples of K\"ahler Ricci solitons on complex line bundles over {\em products} of Fano K\"ahler Einstein manifolds.
 Their construction assumes that the Euler class of the line bundle is a rational linear combination of the first Chern classes of the base manifolds.
-It will be shown that in fact on these line bundles there exist continuous families of steady and expanding Ricci solitons, thus proving theorem \ref{RSOnLineBundlesOverProductsOfFanos}.
+However, the K\"ahler condition imposes strong restrictions on the coefficients.
+It will be shown that in fact on any of these line bundles there exist continuous families of steady and expanding Ricci solitons, thus proving Theorem \ref{RSOnLineBundlesOverProductsOfFanos}.
 The precise geometric set-up is the following: